ImanovFuad/Python/Project-Management-docs.md

 $ git submodule init
 ```

+Clone the wiki as a submodule by running: `git submodule update --init`

 <a name="release"></a>
 ## Release checklist
 * consider major, minor and patch version numbers according to SemVer